eljeko/confluent-ai-demo/README.md

 * confluent cli installed
 * running Java at least 1.8 (till CP 8.0 JDK 1.8 is supported) or newer
+* If you would like run with Confluent Platform
     * Confluent Platform 7.6. or newer installed
+* If you would like to run with Confluent Cloud you need a working Confluent Cloud account
 * Python3 with following packages installed: kafka and openai
 * iterm2 installed (if not installed, run the scripts manually, check script `01_terminals.scpt`)
 * I run on INTEL MacOS